Towards Socially Intelligent Agents with Mental State Transition and Human Utility: Experiments

+Table \ref{tab:result} shows the results, where our model outperforms the state-of-the-art models by a large margin.
+To understand the results, we first compare mental state graph designs using discrete, continuous, and the proposed hybrid parser.

+The discrete mental state parser uses actions to explicitly update the graph to augment the context representation.
+In the action prediction task, the discrete parser outperforms the purely continuous method (+2.8\% (seen), +8.2\% (unseen)), the BERT Bi-Ranker (+9.6\% (seen), +14.6\% (unseen)), and the BERT Cross-Ranker (+1.4\% (seen), +1.6\% (unseen)).
+While the continuous mental state parser misses the hard constraints introduced by less frequent actions, it updates the graph implicitly with the dialogues and shows a better result than the discrete one on dialogue prediction (+1.5\% (seen), +2.2\% (unseen)) and emotion prediction (+1.1\% (seen), +3.6\% (unseen)).

+The hybrid mental state parser performs the best among the three according to almost all metrics, mainly because it aggregates the soft update from the dense dialogue and the hard constraints from the sparse actions.
+We also notice that the emotion prediction in LIGHT is a hard task because it is not strictly constrained by the context.
+Even humans can only achieve 27.0\% (seen) and 34.4\% (unseen) accuracy.
+Nevertheless, our model provides a relatively 1.2\% (seen) and 3.1\% (unseen) performance boost compared to the best BERT baseline.

-Then, with the ablation study of our proposed action mask (hybrid mental state \textit{vs.} hybrid+mask), we prove the effectiveness of it for improving action accuracy by $\sim$1\%.
-Figure \ref{fig:case} shows an example illustrating how the mental state could help agent ground on the surrounds.
-We can see a very weak relation of the type "carrying" between the agent King and the object crown.
-Thus the King should not be able to give the crown to others at this time step.
-Even our model does not rely on annotated action constraints during the action predicting, the action mask can be reasoned from such a mental state, which helps rule out actions that are physically or causally impossible.
+Then, with the ablation study of our proposed action mask (hybrid mental state \textit{vs.} hybrid+mask), we prove the effectiveness of it for improving action accuracy by $\sim$1\% in action prediction.
+Figure \ref{fig:inter_graph} demonstrates how the mental state could help agent ground on the context.
+We can see a very weak relation of the type "\textit{carrying}" between the agent servant and the object crown.
+Thus the servant should not be able to give the crown to others at this time step.
+Though our model does not rely on annotated action affordances during action predicting, an action mask can be reasoned from such a mental state, which helps filter out physical or causally impossible actions.